sbotev5/Desktop-Bot/README.md

 Upon launching, the program creates a GUI that the user uses to record his/her actions - mouse click, keyboard press, mouse pointer movements.
 After recording, the set of actions are saved in a set of recordings wtih a specific time at which it will be executed.
 The program checks if it is time for execution (using local time).

+Jar file (for demo) and source code included.